-Wednesday 16 October 2024
+Wednesday, 16 October 2024

 Some of those hard to see little critters

 When one is out looking at flowers, especially late in the season, one cannot help but notice a lot of little creatures coming and going.
 Sometimes very quickly and they are hard to see let alone identify in the field.
-They don't pause well enough for the use of a magnifying glass!
+They don't pause long enough for the use of a magnifying glass!
 They are busily collecting nectar, all the while pollinating the flowers.
 A good macro lens and flash are essential, as most are less than one cm in length.
 Only then can they usually be identified when processed and cropped on a computer.

 Tufted Globetail